saiff-19/Sachnm-Manager/README.md

 ## Introduction

 The Attendance Management System is a web-based application designed to simplify the process of managing and tracking attendance for various subjects or classes.
-It provides features for users to add, update, and view attendance records, as well as generate reports.
+It provides features for users to add, update, and view attendance records.

 ## Features